 Creating a non-flat node_modules directory

-When installing dependencies with npm, all packages are hoisted to the root of the modules directory.
+When installing dependencies with npm or Yarn Classic, all packages are hoisted to the root of the modules directory.
 As a result, source code has access to dependencies that are not added as dependencies to the project.

 If you'd like more details about the unique